The hidden design failure that’s costing consumers trillions

 We have a collective blindness for services.
 They are the gaps between things, and so not only do we fail to see them, but we fail to recognize when they aren’t working.
 They are often provided by multiple organizations, or parts of an organization, so their cost and the negative effect they have on the world is more difficult to track than the cost of failing technology.

-Service failure is hidden in wrongly worded questions, broken links and poorly trained staff; in emails not sent, phone lines that have been closed or inaccessible PDFs.
-In short, it’s hidden in the small, everyday failures of our services to meet the very basic needs our users have – to be able to do the thing they set out to do.
+Service failure is hidden in wrongly worded questions, broken links, and poorly trained staff; in emails not sent, phone lines that have been closed or inaccessible PDFs.
+In short, it’s hidden in the small, everyday failures of our services to meet the very basic needs our users have—to be able to do the thing they set out to do.

-Many of the problems with our services are not as obvious to spot as the problems with student loans or credit card sign-up in the U.S. – but they are no less impactful in our users’ lives.
-Each time we decide to incentivize our staff, change a policy, open or close a channel or buy a new piece of internal technology, we make a decision that will have an impact on the quality of the service for a user.
-We need to turn these everyday decisions into conscious design decisions, with the full awareness of the effect they will have on the service we provide, but we can only do that if we know what we want to achieve – what a good service is and what it isn’t.
+Many of the problems with our services are not as obvious to spot as the problems with student loans or credit card sign-up in the U.S.—but they are no less impactful in our users’ lives.
+Each time we decide to incentivize our staff, change a policy, open or close a channel, or buy a new piece of internal technology, we make a decision that will have an impact on the quality of the service for a user.
+We need to turn these everyday decisions into conscious design decisions, with the full awareness of the effect they will have on the service we provide, but we can only do that if we know what we want to achieve—what a good service is and what it isn’t.

 Lou Downe is a designer, writer, and director of design and service standards for the U.K. Government, and the author of Good Services (BIS Publishers, 2020).